Princess-org/Princess-org.github.io/source/syntax.rst

     ``\UFFFFFFFF``, Unicode character in the full range of unicode

 Additionally triple quoted strings may be used that span over multiple lines.
-Do note that all whitespace contained in these strings is encoded.
+All whitespace contained in these strings is encoded.

 Character literals are enclosed with single quotes.
 The same escape sequences are allowed for characters (except for the two unicode escape sequences).
-Do note that a char is defined as a single byte, and not a unicode character.
+A char is defined as a single byte, and not a unicode character.
+Functions that deal with unicode and iterating over glyphs will be provided in the future.

 Numeric Literals
 ~~~~~~~~~~~~~~~~